JuliaSmoothOptimizers/.github/profile/README.md

 # Welcome to JuliaSmoothOptimizers (JSO)

-We are a group of researchers in numerical linear algebra and optimization interested in cutting-edge and original solvers.
+JSO is an organization dedicated to numerical linear algebra and optimization, containing packages to model, solve, benchmark and analyze results efficiently.
-JSO contains a collection of packages to model, solve, benchmark and analyze results efficiently.
+We aim, among other things, to provide cutting-edge and original solvers and tools for researchers.

 Feel free to visit our website [juliasmoothoptimizers.github.io](https://juliasmoothoptimizers.github.io) to get recent updates of the organization.